Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Streamline Compilation Pipeline through Tensor-Web Co-Design

 Secondly, we could remove \emph{duplicated optimizations}.
-From the tensor perspective, the kernel optimization space which includes numerous possible kernel implementations, also encompasses many of the target-related compiling optimizations.
-For example, the unrolled loop generated by LLVM optimization pass is very likely also included in the kernel optimization space, which will be evaluated as well.
-The separated tensor and Wasm compiling cannot avoid the redundancy.
-In addition, the tensor computation defined by the tensor domain specific languages does not need the complex compiling optimizations for general-purpose programs, such as the dead code elimination.
+From the tensor perspective, the kernel optimization space which includes numerous possible kernel implementations, also encompasses many of the target-related compilation optimizations.
+For example, the unrolled loop generated by LLVM optimization pass is very likely included in the kernel optimization space, which will be evaluated as well.
+The separated tensor-level and Wasm-level compilation cannot avoid the redundancy.
+In addition, the tensor computation defined domain specific languages need no complex compiling optimizations used by general-purpose programs, such as the dead code elimination.
 Thus, it could be further streamlined.

-\textbf{Unified Tensor-Web compiling. } The analysis above prompts us to redesign the tensor compiling pipeline, which unifies the tensor and Wasm compiling as shown in Fig.~\ref{F.tensor_compiler_on_web}.
-It removes the separated target compiling invocation, and compiles tensor IR directly to the target executables \eg Wasm bytecode.
+\textbf{Unified Tensor-Web compiling. } The analysis above prompts us to redesign the compiling pipeline, which unifies the tensor-level and Wasm-level compilation as shown in Fig.~\ref{F.tensor_compiler_on_web}.
+It removes the separated target-related compiling invocation, and compiles tensor computation directly to the target executables \eg Wasm bytecode.
+The tensor-level IR is directly mapped to Wasm IR, and then mapped to Wasm bytecode.
 As a premise, Wasm is designed to be the compiling target of any high-level languages, including C and C++.
 It can also be the target of tensor-level IR.

 The optimization passes of different level IR's are co-designed, retaining only the necessary and non-repetitive ones.
 Through analyzing the generated code performance, we find almost all the optimization passes in LLVM can be covered in kernel optimization space.
 Only the ones closely related to Wasm instruction definition will be additionally needed to apply on the Wasm IR as the figure shows.
 These passes are very light weighted, taking about 100\,ms to complete, tens or even hundreds of times less than calling LLVM.